oscar-foxtrot/posebrew-pose3d-coursework/est3d/further_research/README.md

 The other stuff that didn't really make its way into the coursework (experimental code).
-File for MotionBERT can be used in the following way:
+Files for MotionBERT can be used in the following way:
 Clone this:
 https://github.com/Walter0807/MotionBERT